Yannis-Alouache/My_runner/README.md

 # My_runner
-A Runner made with csfml for epitech project
+A Runner inspired from Castlevania made with csfml for epitech project